 - The GDS reports the ticket sale to the DPC.

-- The BSP issues a consolidated billing report (usually weekly, depending on the location), encompassing all ticket sales made by the agency during that period.
+- The BSP issues a consolidated billing report (usually weekly, depending on the location) that covers all ticket sales made by the agency during that period.

 - The agent makes a consolidated payment to the IATA clearing bank based on the billing report.